IT & TECH

 Money Still Matters — But Compensation Types That Improve Life Quality Is Getting Stronger

+That does not mean salary has become unimportant.
+It suggests that compensation is becoming more layered.
 People still want to be paid well, but they may also be asking what kind of future, ownership, security and quality of life that compensation actually supports.

 IT Candidates Are Asking More Future-Oriented Questions